-- 1. Maintains a maximum level of didactic, clinical and academic performance; GPA above 2.5. - 2.
+- 1. Maintains a maximum level of didactic, clinical and academic performance and skill, recognizable by faculty and clinical staff; including but not limited to a GPA above 2.5. - 2.
 Meets all regularly scheduled didactic and clinical education classes on time and notifies appropriate officials in case of tardiness or absence. - a.
-Does not exceed 2 tardies or 2 absences throughout the entire two-year program.
+Does not exceed 2 tardies or 2 unexcused absences throughout the entire twoyear program.
 Adheres to all Casper College, and Radiography Program Policies. - b.
 Attends clinical for the entire time, remains in scheduled location, and participates in all exams. - c.
 Makes up any missed time at clinical at Program's convenience - 3.
 Adheres to acceptable radiation protection guidelines at all times in radiation environments.
 Must wear radiation monitoring badges at all times in the on-campus energized radiographic laboratory and clinical affiliates. - 4.
 Demonstrates the ability to cooperate in a positive attitude with other student radiographers, clinical instructors, clinical coordinator, radiologists, and college faculty.
 Maintains professional behavior at all times during didactic and clinical educational classes and assignments.
-Remains in assigned rotation and participates in all exams. - Notifies either the clinical coordinator, the program director or the appropriate clinical instructor when educational needs are not being adequately met, in a professional and constructive manner. - 6.
+The student should remain in assigned rotation and participate in all exams.
+However, it is understood that availability of scheduled procedures fluctuates and therefore, at the discretion of the supervising technologist, in order to optimize the student's clinical education experience, the student may participate in another appropriate area of the radiology department.
+Please note, a minimum 1:1 student/precepting staff ratio must be maintained and students scheduled to a specific area have preferential choice for participation and competencies in that area. - 5.
+Notifies either the clinical coordinator, the program director or the appropriate clinical instructor when educational needs are not being adequately met, in a professional and constructive manner. - 6.
 Adheres to acceptable medical and legal ethics in terms of patient care.
 Ensures patient safety and confidentiality. - 7.
 Adheres to program dress code, with appropriate professional appearance and behavior at all times. - 8.
 Completes all degree requirements and clinical education hours prior to taking the registry examination pending final consultation with the program director.